After being admitted to the MPH program, when can I begin to take program courses?

 Can I transfer graduate course credits earned at another university to be used towards my Tufts MPH degree?

-Up to 2 credits (at other universities, this may often be 8 credits under their course credit system) of relevant public health graduate work that has not been applied to a previously earned degree may be transferred to Tufts.
+Up to 6 credits of relevant public health graduate work that has not been applied to a previously earned degree may be transferred to Tufts.
 Special rules apply for transfers of credits related to core MPH courses.

 How long does it take to complete the MPH Program?

-A full-time student could complete the MPH or HCOM Program in 18 months.
-However, these programs were designed for students who are employed and allow up to five years for completion of the degree.
+A full-time student could complete the accelerated MPH Program in one year.
+Most students take between 18 months and two years.
+We allow up to five years for completion of the degree.

 Are specific undergraduate courses required to apply for MPH?